khiner/react-scripts-bootstrap-site-generator/README.md

 The packages and template have been adapted to work as a crazy simple, opinionated static site generator using bootstrap and a custom config format.

-To see an example of a full site using this framework, check out [my portfolio site](https://karlhiner.com/).
+To see an example of a full site using this framework, check out [my blog](https://karlhiner.com/).

 ## Design goals
 * Make it as quick as possible to get *something meaningful* in the browser